sreitich/sreitich.github.io/_posts/2025-02-15-fpp-animation.markdown

 ![Additive aim offset nodes in animation graph]({{ '/' | absolute_url }}/assets/images/per-post/fpp-animation/fppanim-aim-offsets-no-params-01.png){: .align-center}

 Our `Alpha` should always be 1.0, so I've unchecked `Expose as Pin` from the `Alpha` binding.
-I've also left the horizontal axis of the `Falling Offset` aim offset as "None" and unchecked `Expose as Pin` on its binding to hide it, since we only need one axis for this offset.
+I'm also using a `Aim Offset Blend Space 1D` for the `Falling Offset`, since we only need one axis for this offset.
 {: .notice--info}

 Inside, each aim offset has samples evaluating a bound animation sequence at the extrema of each axis.
 Since we're treating our additive animations as poses, we can skip the overhead of actually playing them, and instead just evaluate the pose at their first (and only) frame (specified by the `Explicit Time` parameter).
 On the left, you'll also see the new variables we've created to bind our animation assets.